Types of Differential and How They Work

 The concept of the differential – that is, to allow wheels mounted on the same axle to rotate independently of each other – is an ancient design, with the first known instance of its use recorded in China during the 1st millennium BC.

 Although this was long before the invention of the automobile, carts, wagons and chariots still suffered from the same problem of one wheel slipping or dragging when cornering, increasing wear and damaging roads.

 The advent of engines powering wheels to propel a vehicle instead of merely dragging them via horse added a new problem to overcome – how to allow independent rotation while still being able to power both wheels.

-The earliest automobiles didn’t bother trying, they simply powered only one wheel on the axle.
+The earliest automobiles didn’t bother trying, they simply powered only one wheel on an independant axle.
 But this was far from ideal as it meant they were underpowered and encountered frequent problems with traction on anything other than firm, level ground.

 Eventually this led to the development of the Open Differential before other more complicated types were developed to overcome more complex driving conditions.

 A differential in its most basic form comprises two halves of an axle with a gear on each end, connected together by a third gear making up three sides of a square.
 This is usually supplemented by a fourth gear for added strength, completing the square.